yousefelassal/quote-cron/README.md

 > I believe that a simple and unassuming manner of life is best for everyone, best both for the body and the mind.

 > Our most intimate friend is not he to whom we show the worst, but the best of our nature.

+> Everything has beauty, but not everyone sees it.